lightning1389/CPP_Coding_Challenge/README.md

 # Description
-Thank you very much for the interesting challenge - it was a pleasure and pain at the same time :)
+Thank you very much for the interesting challenge - it was a pleasure :)

 ![](queue.gif)